timoharju/kierrokselle-backend/README.md

 ## About

-Kierrokselle is a single page disc golf web application.
+This is the backend for the Kierrokselle PWA.
 The purpose of the web application is to have a easy way to discover nearby disc golf courses.
-This is the backend for the Kierrokselle application and it is being run by Java Spring Boot and managed by Maven.
 The project has been initialized via Spring boot initializr.

-## Setup

-To run this project locally you need:

-* Git (Recommended)
-* Maven OR
-* Your choice of Java IDE

 ### Cloning